Robdel12/DropKick/readme.md

+DropKick is no longer supported
+=
+Initially I created this plugin as a fun side project over a weekend and it ended up becoming more popular than I originally envisioned.
+I don't plan on supporting, fixing bugs, or updating this project in any way for the foreseeable future.
+There are lots of good <select> replacements out there nowadays and I am sure you will find one that suits your needs.

 DropKick
 =
 Creating custom dropdowns is usually a tedious process that requires a ton of extra setup time.
 Oftentimes lacking conveniences that native dropdowns have such as keyboard navigation.
 DropKick removes the tedium and lets you focus on making s@#t look good.